PeterWangIntel/crosswalk-website/Crosswalk-7-Release-Notes.md

 * [XWALK-1466] - make_apk_test fails when out/ has both ARM and x86 builds
 * [XWALK-1476] - Crosswalk crashes if the application name has a space in it
 * [XWALK-1538] - Power consumption of HTML5 video has increased ~14% on Android/Geek
-* [XWALK-1574] - Use TextureView and SurfaceView for embedding API
 * [XWALK-1608] - Can not re-enter fullscreen mode again when playing embeded video
 * [XWALK-1616] - Launching Crosswalk-Cordova ARM app on IA device doesn't report Architecture mismatch error
 * [XWALK-1618] - Apk will crash when set ‘undefined’ arch option